aquasecurity/tracee/docs/contributing/building/building.md

         at the BTFHUB repository)

     !!!
 Attention
-        compiling `tracee-rules` with STATIC=1 won't allow you to use golang based signatures as plugins, only as built-ins:
+        compiling with STATIC=1 won't allow you to use golang based signatures as plugins, only as built-ins:
         >```text
         >2021/12/13 13:27:21 error opening plugin /tracee/dist/signatures/builtin.so: